-153 (1) Councillors have the following duties:

-- (a) to consider the welfare and interests of the municipality as a whole and to bring to council's attention anything that would promote the welfare or interests of the municipality; - (a.1) to promote an integrated and strategic approach to intermunicipal land use planning and service delivery with neighbouring municipalities; - (b) to participate generally in developing and evaluating the policies and programs of the municipality; - (c) to participate in council meetings and council committee meetings and meetings of other bodies to which they are appointed by the council; - (d) to obtain information about the operation or administration of the municipality from the chief administrative offficer or a person designated by the chief administrative officer; - (e) to keep in confidence matters discussed in private at a council or council committee meeting until discussed at a meeting held in public; - (e.1) to adhere to the code of conduct established by the council under section 146.1(1); - (f) to perform any other duty or function imposed on councillors by this or any other enactment or by the council.
+- 153 Councillors have the following duties: - (a) to consider the welfare and interests of the municipality as a whole and to bring to council's attention anything that would promote the welfare or interests of the municipality; - (a.1) to promote an integrated and strategic approach to intermunicipal land use planning and service delivery with neighbouring municipalities; - (b) to participate generally in developing and evaluating the policies and programs of the municipality; - (c) to participate in council meetings and council committee meetings and meetings of other bodies to which they are appointed by the council; - (d) to obtain information about the operation or administration of the municipality from the chief administrative offficer or a person designated by the chief administrative officer; - (e) to keep in confidence matters discussed in private at a council or council committee meeting until discussed at a meeting held in public; - (e.1) Repealed 2025. - (f) to perform any other duty or function imposed on councillors by this or any other enactment or by the council.